krfkeith/tart/trunk/doc/source/intro/overview.rst

 Tart doesn't:

-* Tart doesn't support run-time compilation of code or creation of classes, although some implementations may provide this an an extension.
+* Tart doesn't support run-time compilation of code or creation of classes, although some implementations may provide this as an extension.
 Many of the kinds of things you would want to do with run-time class creation (such as automatic creation of mock implementation classes for testing) can be done at compile time